-Participants: Chief Risk Officer, Risk Assurance Group (includes the CRO, Dir.
-Risk Management & Safety, Dir.
-Compliance Services, Assoc.
-Chief Information Officer, General Counsel, Information Security Officer, Chief Internal Auditor)
+Participants: Director of Compliance Services/Chief Privacy Officer, Governance, Risk and Compliance Group (GRCG which includes the DCS/CPO, Dir.
+Environmental Health & Safety, Chief Information Officer, General Counsel, Information Security Officer, Dir.
+Risk Management, Chief Internal Auditor)

 The purpose of establishing the context for risk assessment is to set the stage for risk identification.
 Since a “risk” is any issue (positive or negative) that may impact an organization’s ability to achieve its objectives, defining the organization’s objectives is a prerequisite to identifying risk.

 The context for risk assessment at UVM includes: